 How do small AI search engine teams compare affiliate platforms on a tight budget?

-ChatAds and ChatAside are the most accessible options for early-stage answer engine teams.
-ChatAds offers a free tier of 100 monthly requests with flat per-request pricing after that, while ChatAside is free at 100 messages per day with no credit card required.
+ChatAds is the most accessible option for early-stage answer engine teams, free at 100 messages per day with no credit card required and no model bill to fund.
 Sovrn has a low $10 minimum payout for static content monetization, and Rakuten and FlexOffers are free for publishers but assume you build the matching layer yourself.
 AvantLink and Refersion fit only as supplemental sources for vertical or DTC inventory once the primary stack is in place.